 Greater Cleveland Interfaith Alliance

-Recognizing that houses of worship are among the most reliable strands in the social safety net, the Greater Cleveland Interfaith Alliance is a cohort-based, two-year capacity building program that supports cross-denominational faith-based organizations operating as safety points and resources in their communities.
-There are currently more than 30 faith-based organizations in the Greater Cleveland Interfaith Alliance, with 10 new organizations joining in summer 2020 as part of the program’s third cohort.
+Houses of worship are among the most reliable strands in the social safety net.
+The Greater Cleveland Interfaith Alliance is a cohort-based, two-year capacity building program that supports cross-denominational faith organizations operating as safety points and resources in their communities.
+There are more than 30 faith-based organizations in the Greater Cleveland Interfaith Alliance, with 10 new organizations joining in summer 2020 as part of the program’s third cohort.